bkielbasa/developer20/content/post/memory-wall-problem/index.md

 BenchmarkRowTraverse-10                      418           8584940 ns/op
 ```

-The fastest function is the one that traverses the matrix's columns first.
+The fastest function is the one that traverses the matrix's rows first.
 It happens because it has the smallest cache-miss ratio.
 The linked list implementation is about 3 times slower but it’s still faster than the slowest row-first travers that’s about 5.6 times slower.
 That’s a notable difference.

 ## Summary